DevBlooming/jetbrains-fleet-one-dark-theme/README.md

 ## License

 This color scheme is licensed under the MIT License.
-You are free to use, modify, and distribute this theme as you see fit.

 **Enjoy coding with the One Dark color scheme! 🥳**